-Now, you’ll probably find that the “best” personal trainer at your gym does most of the good things (they’re qualified, professional, look the part, good knowledge, etc) and most of the “worst” trainers do a lot of the bad things on this list (they’re often late or cancelling workouts, cookie cutter training, touchy feely behaviour, etc).
+You’ll probably find that the “best” personal trainer at your gym does most of the good things I spoke about (i.e. they’re qualified, professional, look the part, good knowledge, etc).

 Got any suggestions for me to add to this list?
 Leave a comment below and I will check it out.

 For more training tips from me, head to the bottom of this article and get on my free e-mail list.